How would you feel about a hospice promising warm and personal end-of-life care… in the abrasive and clinical style of a 1950s school matron?

 They usually last about half a day and numbers are limited to 10 people, so you can still get personal input as we work through a series of practical exercises.

-The workshops are especially great for solopreneurs, small independent businesses, and charities, as they’re designed to help you without breaking the bank.
+The workshops are especially great for solopreneurs, small independent businesses, and charities, as they offer high-quality help without putting a daunting dent in your dough.

 Of the businesses who’ve come to one of my small group brand voice workshops…